tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 | Non-RDF structured data (literal) | `Response.result` | field corresponding to `bdqffdq:hasResponseResultValue` | literal | `17` |
 | Non-RDF structured data (literal) | `Response.comment` | field corresponding to `bdqffdq:hasResponseComment` | literal (string) | `Provided value 11 is a valid dwc:day.` |

-### 2.2.Use of Properties (normative)
+### 2.2 Use of Properties (normative)

 This section describes normative expectations for the use of object and datatype properties to related instances of `bdqffdq:` classes in their intended ways given the open world limited use of domains, ranges, and other axioms in the [Biodiversity Data Quality Fitness for Use Framework (Ontology)](../../vocabulary/bdqffdq.owl) ontology.
 This guidance builds on the normative definitions of `bdqffdq:` object properties and datatype properties to describe how `bdqffdq:` terms can be composed in a useful and consistent way.

-Section [2.1.6 Identifying the Test that produced an Assertion (normative)](#216-identifying-the-test-that-produced-an-assertion-normative) highlights the importance of using the object properties with the correct cardinality to preserve the relationship between an `Assertion` produced by a Test and the particular Test that produced it.
+Section [2.2.6 Identifying the Test that produced an Assertion (normative)](#226-identifying-the-test-that-produced-an-assertion-normative) highlights the importance of using the object properties with the correct cardinality to preserve the relationship between an `Assertion` produced by a Test and the particular Test that produced it.

 #### 2.2.1 Properties Relating to Data Quality Needs (normative)